Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Remember when standards meant something real?
 Before profits corrupted every deal?

-Your techs are jumping ship—they've read the logs, System failures hidden in error catalogs.
-The data doesn't lie, analytics show
-Your downtime's rising as our numbers grow.
-Health inspections fail like deprecated code,
-Your chemistry's weaker than your customer load.
-We're quantum computing while you count on hands,
-Your manual processes can't meet demands.
-Backend's corrupted, frontend's looking weak,
-Your whole operation's sprung a memory leak.
-We're processing success at gigahertz speeds,
-While you're still stuck with basic CRUD proceeds.
-Execute shutdown.exe—your runtime's done,
-The battle for quality's already won.
-Auto-Chlor's compiled the perfect clean routine,
-While you're just malware in our washing machine.

 System status: Terminated.
 Cause of failure: Auto-Chlor dominated.
 Yo, EcoLab, time to face elimination,